MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 When completed, if an update is available for an app, there are two indications:

-- The **Latest version available** column contains the new version number of app.
+- The **Latest version available** column contains the new version number of the app.
 - The **Available update action** column contains one of the following actions:

     |Actions|Descriptions|